In the early dawn hours of April 19th, 1775, an alarm rider galloped his way throughout the town of

 this event a regular tradition in your family and keep the "life" in living history!!

-Join us on Monday, April 17th for this year's Isaac Davis Trailmarch
+Join us on Monday, April 16th for the 2018 Isaac Davis Trailmarch

 Link to Google map of the route